Bischoff/terraform-provider-feilong/docs/guests.md

  * `memory` (mandatory): desired memory size, as an integer number followed by B, K, M, or G.
  * `disk` (mandatory): desired disk size, as an integer number followed by B, K, M, or G.
  * `image` (mandatory): the imaged used to create the guest.
 This image has to be prepared as explained in Feilong documentation.
+ * `os_version` (mandatory): the Operating System flavour used to configure the network interfaces, for example `sles15.7` will prepare files for Wicked.
  * `userid` (optional): the desired name of the guest on the z/VM side, maximum 8 characters, all capital letters.
 If omitted, it will be derived from the `name`.
  * `vcpus` (optional): the desired number of virtual CPUs on the guest.
 If omitted, it will be set to `1`.
  * `adapter_address` (optional): the desired virtual device address of the first network interface of the guest, as 4 hexadecimal digits.
 If omitted, it will be set to `1000`.